pailhead/three-instanced-mesh/README.md

 _Set appropriate attribute needsUpdate flags.
 If `attributeName` is omitted all of the attributes will be marked for updates.
 Valid names are `position, quaternion, scale, colors`.

+## Properties:

+All of these have some side effects.
+This should probably be revisited but here are some notes:

+**.material: THREE.Material**

+_Whenever you set `myInstanceMesh.material = material` the material will be cloned and decorated with the instancing flags.
+This is supposed to make it simple to use, but is quite a side effect._

+**.numInstances: Int**

+_Number of instances, when this changes the attributes need to be reinstantiated._

+**.geometry: THREE.BufferGeometry**

+_If regular BufferGeometry is passed, this will create an instance of InstancedBufferGeometry and copy the attributes into it._